 Eurasian ruffe are capable of adapting to a wide range of environmental conditions including fresh or brackish water with low or high nutrients, and a wide range of depths and temperatures.
 They are also capable of spawning in a wide variety of conditions and habitats.

-In Ontario, eurasian ruffe have been recorded in Kaministiquia River near Thunder Bay and more recently the St. Lawrence River east of Kingston.
+In Ontario, Eurasian ruffe have been recorded in Kaministiquia River near Thunder Bay.
 They are also found in the United States along the southern shore of Lake Superior, Michigan, and Huron.

 Impacts of Eurasian Ruffe

 Ruffe consume a variety of different food and have very few predators because the hard spines on their fins make them difficult for other organisms to eat.
 They mature quickly (2-3 years) and have an average lifespan of 7 years.
 This species has the potential to affect ecosystems in the following ways:

 - They can seriously damage native sportfish populations, such as, yellow perch by directly competing for food, habitat or through heavy predation of native sportfish eggs.

 - Ruffe can very quickly become the most dominant fish in local areas because of their rapid reproductive and growth rates.
 This puts pressure on native species and contributes to their decline.

 - Given time, they have the potential to spread to all of the Great Lakes and many inland waters as well.

 Ruffe resemble young walleye, yellow perch and trout perch, but they differ from these species in the following ways: